 About 5 to 10 percent of colon cancer cases are a result of a genetic mutation passed down from parents to children.
 DNA testing is available that can help doctors learn whether you have a higher risk of developing colon cancer.
 This testing involves taking a sample of tissue from your blood or a polyp, or from a tumor if you’ve already been diagnosed with colon cancer.

 Minimally invasive surgery

 Surgical techniques have continued to evolve for colon cancer treatments in the last couple of decades, as surgeons have developed new methods and learned more about what to remove.
-For example, research suggests that removing enough lymph nodes during colorectal cancer surgery helps increase the likelihood of a successful outcome.
+For example, suggests that removing enough lymph nodes during colorectal cancer surgery helps increase the likelihood of a successful outcome.